djalbat/occam-parsers/README.md

     var conclusionStatementQuery = Query.fromExpression('/document/body/rule/conclusion[0]/statement');

-Array modifiers can also be used, see the `/conclusion` sub-query above for a vacuous example, since a rule can only have one conclusion.
+Array modifiers can be used, see the `/conclusion` sub-query above for a vacuous example, since a rule can only have one conclusion.
 Queries must start with a single leading slash `/`, if not two, and must include the production name of the node that is passed to the `nodeFromNodes()` method.
 A specific query such as this should be fast compared to more a general infinite descent one.
+Infinite descents can also be nested.

 ## Building